 - Lack of fire alarms

+The above negligent behaviors need to be addressed immediately.
+In some cases, an apartment fire can lead to explosions that can injure not just the tenants, but those living in close proximity.
 While a landlord may not be directly responsible for a cooking fire, the most leading cause of residential fires, they are responsible for providing the safety equipment to prevent burn injuries or death.

 How Does Faulty Wiring Lead to Fires?